jacurtis813/second-lesson/README.md

 * Assign property: value; by element selector
 * Create multiple style sheets and link them to html files
 * Assign property: value; by id selector- must be UNIQUE (1 selection only)
 * Understand how to consolidate the styling for the same sections.
-Cleaner style sheets.
+Cleaner style sheets
+* Advanced Css Selectors
+* Using star selectors, descendant selectors, attribute selectors, and nth of type selectors
+* Review inheritence and specificity selectors